By Ronan Doyle, Head of Communications and Public Engagement at Dóchas, member of Forus in Ireland

 On 13 March, Dóchas hosted a seminar using a Zoom option for people who could not attend in person, the first time I had ever used Zoom, although others in the team had been using it occasionally.
 Despite concerns whether online attendees could contribute effectively, it was a great success.
 Little did I know that it was going to be the last event we held in person this year.

 Like all organisations we went through a very steep learning curve in the world of Zoom.
 We have organised hundreds of meetings and several large online events.
 From a starting position of almost zero, to organising 100% of our meetings and events online, we “pivoted” exceptionally smoothly.

 More than that, we took advantage of our new environment by bringing in more field voices than ever before and have consistently had much large attendances.
 Our online events have also included a variety of extra options from showing videos to voting during our AGM.

 But what does the future hold for all of our events?
 Will we remain more in the online space even when the world begins to return to normal, or will it be back to face to face?
 If it is the latter, and we return to the world of conference centres, hotels and meeting rooms, how much of what we have learned over the past eight months do we bring with us?
 For me, the answer is, a lot.

 I believe that the connectivity and agility that remote events have brought our organisation and our members outweighs many of the negatives and it is vital that when we return to the “old ways” we must always give as much importance to the online aspect of our events as to the offline aspects.
-So now as we look to the future of our online presence being enabled by our FORUS grant, we look forward to a refreshing new website with easily accessible tools and resources and an online event solution which consists of a good microphone, an adapter which would allow a decent DSLR camera connect to a laptop, some free software, YouTube live and a newly acquired ability with Zoom.
+So now as we look to the future of our online presence being enabled by FORUS' support, we look forward to a refreshing new website with easily accessible tools and resources and an online event solution which consists of a good microphone, an adapter which would allow a decent DSLR camera connect to a laptop, some free software, YouTube live and a newly acquired ability with Zoom.